 As soon as your passport is ready to go, call your future host country’s embassy or consulate and ask about the type of visa you’ll need for your exchange year.
 You might need to visit the embassy or consulate.
 If so, take along your letter of offer from the exchange program.

 The embassy may also want to know where you’ll be located while you’re on exchange.
 Those details usually won’t be available for a couple of months, so it may be necessary to delay applying for a visa until you’ve received notice of your host family’s address from the exchange program.

 If your host country or city is located in a cold-climate area – for example, in Canada or in non-Mediterranean Europe – you may need to stock up on cold weather gear.

 The best time to do this is at the end of winter in your home country, when ski wear and other cold-weather clothing will be on sale.
 So, stock up now.

 Gloves are by far the most useful cold weather item for exchange students, as they are essential when riding a bike in cold weather.

-Thermal tights (pants) are also very useful in cold climates, and it is likely you’ll wear them every day during winter.
+Thermal tights (long underwear) are also very useful in cold climates, and it is likely you’ll wear them under your jeans, chinos or pants every day during winter.
 So grab a couple of pairs.